-Application processing procedures of Soldiers to attend the 79S Career Counselor Course
+Application processing procedures of Soldiers to attend the 79S Career Counselor Course b.
+Application packets will contain the following:

-- a.
-All Soldiers desiring to attend the Career Counselor Course will submit their packet/application to the 79S Proponent.
-Commanders and Command Career Counselors will disapprove applications on soldiers not qualified, not recommended, or with incomplete applications. - b.
-Application packets will contain the following: - (1) DA Form 4187. - (a) Specify if requesting training for PMOS or SMOS in a TDY enroute or TDY and return status.
-In the case of OCONUS Soldiers, include CONUS assignment preferences and waiver of home base or advanced assignment, if necessary. - (b) Verify enrollment in the Married Army Couples Program.
+(1) DA Form 4187.

+(a) Specify if requesting training for PMOS or SMOS in a TDY enroute or TDY and return status.
+In the case of OCONUS Soldiers, include CONUS assignment preferences and waiver of home base or advanced assignment, if necessary.

+(b) Verify enrollment in the Married Army Couples Program.
 If enrolled, include spouse's name, rank, Social Security Number (SSN), and unit of assignment.
-If spouse is assigned OCONUS, include normal tour completion date (Married Army Couples Program applications will be approved or disapproved concurrently). - (c) Verify enrollment in the Exceptional Family Member Program; if enrolled, attach relevant medical requirements. - (d) Include a statement of Waiver/Recoupment of SRB, if required. - (e) Annotate agreement to the 36-month SRR from course graduation date. - (2) Soldier Record Brief. - (3) DA Form 705 (Army Combat Fitness Test Scorecard) dated within 6 months of submission of packet. - (4) DA Form 3349 (Physical Profile) (Permanent profiles only, if applicable). - (5) DA Form 5500 (Body Fat Content Worksheet (Male)) or DA Form 5501 (Body Fat Content Worksheet (Female)), if applicable. - (6) Joint Personnel Adjudication System printout or verification of security clearance. - (7) Immediate and battalion level commander endorsements. - (8) Recommendation of Career Counselor (PMOS 79S) and Command Career Counselor (first PMOS 79S SGM in retention chain).
+If spouse is assigned OCONUS, include normal tour completion date (Married Army Couples Program applications will be approved or disapproved concurrently).

+(c) Verify enrollment in the Exceptional Family Member Program; if enrolled, attach relevant medical requirements.

+- (d) Include a statement of Waiver/Recoupment of SRB, if required. - (e) Annotate agreement to the 36-month SRR from course graduation date.

+(2) Soldier Record Brief.

+(3) DA Form 705 (Army Combat Fitness Test Scorecard) dated within 6 months of submission of packet.

+(4) DA Form 3349 (Physical Profile) (Permanent profiles only, if applicable).

+(5) DA Form 5500 (Body Fat Content Worksheet (Male)) or DA Form 5501 (Body Fat Content Worksheet (Female)), if applicable.

+(6) Joint Personnel Adjudication System printout or verification of security clearance.

+(7) Immediate and battalion level commander endorsements.

+(8) Recommendation of Career Counselor (PMOS 79S) and Command Career Counselor (first PMOS 79S SGM in retention chain).
 Units without an assigned Command Career Counselor will route their recommendation through the closest geographically-located Command Career Counselor for endorsement (for example, U.S. Military Academy through 10th Mountain Division, U.S Army Space and Missile Defense Command through 4th Infantry Division, Installation Management Command, U.S. Army South, and U.S. Army North through U.S. Army Medical Command and Criminal Investigation Division Command and U.S. Army Corps of Engineers through MDW).
-If an ETP is being requested, justification must be included that clearly explains why an ETP may be warranted. - (9) Soldier's statement verifying all prerequisites of DA PAM 601-280 (may be included in the DA Form 4187 or on a separate memorandum). - (10) Last five NCOERs, if applicable. - c.
-The following procedures will be used to process application packets by the proponent. - (1) The proponent will record the date the packet is received. - (2) The proponent will verify that the Soldier meets all qualifications to attend training (see paragraph 4). - (3) For those actions not requiring an ETP, the proponent will provide an approval or disapproval memorandum to the Command Career Counselor and 79S (Professional Development Non-Commission Officer (PDNCO)).
-If approved, the 79S PDNCO will place information in the Soldier's record indicating that they are pending reclassification. - (4) Those actions requiring an ETP will be forwarded by the proponent office to Army G-1 (Retention) for final approval/disapproval.
+If an ETP is being requested, justification must be included that clearly explains why an ETP may be warranted.

+(9) Soldier's statement verifying all prerequisites of DA PAM 601-280 (may be included in the DA Form 4187 or on a separate memorandum).

+(10) Last five NCOERs, if applicable.

+c.
+The following procedures will be used to process application packets by the proponent.

+(1) The proponent will record the date the packet is received.

+(2) The proponent will verify that the Soldier meets all qualifications to attend training (see paragraph 4).

+(3) For those actions not requiring an ETP, the proponent will provide an approval or disapproval memorandum to the Command Career Counselor and 79S (Professional Development Non-Commission Officer (PDNCO)).
+If approved, the 79S PDNCO will place information in the Soldier's record indicating that they are pending reclassification.

+(4) Those actions requiring an ETP will be forwarded by the proponent office to Army G-1 (Retention) for final approval/disapproval.
 Army G-1 (Retention) will provide an approval or disapproval memorandum to the Command Career